Efesencan/BU-Cloud-Computing/README.md

 * Testing and prep for release

 ### Release 5 (by week 13):
-* Integrate the client into the ChRIS Frontend
+* Integrate the client into the ChRIS backend

 ### Final Release (by week 15):
 * Deploy and release the product.